hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Embedded Systems & Compilers/Embed Sys - Reg & Mem.md

 - VLIW will treat misaligned registers accesses simply as **non-recoverable exception**, discarding the whole registers.

 # Memory Architecture
-VLIW is a load/store architecture that mostly reuses RISC memory-addressing concepts.
+**VLIW is a load/store architecture that mostly reuses RISC memory-addressing concepts**.
 The loads are separate and must be done before any operations can be done on them.
 VLIW support special addressing modes.

 **Registers hold data and address **
-- so compilers have more flexibility and control. memory is banked and therefore power efficient
+- so compilers have more flexibility and control.
 - memory is banked and therefore power efficient
 	- memory banks → a block of memory is separated into different sections.
 This will lead to concurrent access to memory.
 This is called X-Y memory, the x bank provides the first operand, the second bank provides the second operand
-- **GPUs**
-	- are a special embedded system.
+- **GPUs** are special embedded systems.
 	- They have constant memory - all constant variables are stored in a memory block
 	- shader memory - a group of variables that are used together are stored together.
 For example: the information on a pixel.
 Shader memory efficiently supports group access
 	- shared memory - used for memory that is shared between different threads.
 	- local memory - memory that is just for a specific thread.
 Separating operands into specific memory increases bandwidth.
 Users can assign operands to specific memories -- lately compilers have taken over some of this responsibility

 ##### Cache Prefetching
 Anticipate and prefetch blocks from memory into cache ahead of time, may waste bandwidth and result in cache pollution if guess is wrong.